 What is happening in Syria?

-But the child comes with no history?
-How do I know who am I taking?
+Don’t refugees come with no history?
+How do I know who I am taking in?

 Legitimate concern, but let’s take a look at the children we already care for now.
-They often come as an emergency placement, sometimes with no history or an inflated one as logs are often made by professionals trying to protect their backs.
-You still take that child and then problem solve as you have him or her in your household,
+They often come as emergency placements, sometimes with no history or even an inflated one, as logs are often made by professionals who are trying to protect their backs.
+You still take that child and then problem solve as you have him or her in your household.

-As carers we are always taking risks with who we take in our homes and that is a part of the job.
-Syrian children are no different to that, they come with the advantage that they mostly have had positive parenting before this war.
-They are respectful and full of gratitude – I know a few carers who will only take asylum seekers because of the level of respect they offer.
+As carers, we are always taking risks with the children we take into our homes and that is simply a part of the job.
+Syrian children are no different to that, though they come with the advantage that they mostly have had positive parenting before this war.
+They are respectful and full of gratitude — I know a few carers who will only take asylum seekers because of the level of respect they offer.

 Here are a few tips that can help bridge the culture gap:

 Toilet habits may be slightly different as well.
-Muslims wash with water every time they use the toilet.
+Middle Easterners will typically wash with water every time they use the toilet.
 Having a small garden water jug under the sink would make a child’s life a lot easier.
 These can be bought from home bargains, B&Q and even the Pound Shop.
 Remember they would not like to use toilet paper and there is a slight chance that the child may not be familiar with a toilet seat.
-In general Syria uses a different concept of toilet seats, it wouldn’t harm using sign langue to explain the flushing and the general rituals of the toilet, male to male and female to female demonstration would be more sensitive to the cultural gap.
+In general, Syria uses a different concept of toilet seats, so it wouldn’t harm using sign language to explain the flushing and the general rituals of the toilet.
+Male to male and female to female demonstration would be more sensitive to the cultural gap.
 Hold the jug and tell them it is ok to use it.

 Where can I get more help?